gautamgireesh/gautamgireesh/README.md

 - 🔭 I've worked using the MERN stack to build cross platform scalable application that are currently available on the app store.

-- 🌱 Currently looking for PEY/co-op 12 month internships in the software engineering field to challenge myself and improve my skillset.

 - ⚡ I'm musically inclined with a keen interest in guitar and music production.
 I'd love to talk about music or conspiracy theories anytime of the day :)

 ### Social